kunglish/UwARS/README.md

 # Experimental Subjects: Datasets and Models

 This document describes the datasets and DNN models used in the experiments of **UwARS** (Uncertainty-weighted Adaptive Random Selection for DNN test selection).
-Our experimental subjects follow those of SETS (Wang et al., TOSEM 2026); the dataset sources and pretrained models below are consistent with the official SETS replication package: <https://github.com/GIST-NJU/SETS>.
+Our experimental subjects follow those of SETS: A Simple yet Effective DNN Test Selection Approach (Wang et al., TOSEM 2026); the dataset sources and pretrained models below are consistent with the official SETS replication package: <https://github.com/GIST-NJU/SETS>.

 ## 1. Datasets